Who doesn’t love a bit of country hospitality when it’s paired with a schooey and a schnitty?

 So, get ready for a coldie and a ‘counter-y’ at these classic pubs around the Western Downs.

 Not sure how to pronounce this town’s name?
 Pull up a barstool and ask one of the locals.

-Known as ‘The Bun’ by locals, this pub serves up counter meals, cold beers, and upstairs accommodation with a side of history in the Western Downs.
+Known as ‘The Bun’, this pub serves up counter meals, cold beers, and upstairs accommodation with a side of history on the Western Downs.